dpaquette/BugTracker.NET/Blog 6 - Styles of WebForms.md

 In order to allow developers to use their existing skills Microsoft developed WebForms which brought much of the same programming paradigm to the web.
 Controls can be paced onto the page and the event handlers execute on the server side.
 Custom controls can be built to provide reusable functionality beween pages.

-The normal method of interacting with a web page were overridden using JavaScript to send post messages back to the server.
+The normal methods of interacting with a web page were overridden using JavaScript to send post messages back to the server.
 The code on the server would update the page model and perform a full page refresh, sending the entire page back to the client.
 A significant amount of binding logic is handled server side as well.

 Very little of BugTracker.net is written using this style.
 One section that uses it is the log management screen, manage_logs.aspx.